 Nanny Taxes in New Hampshire

-Household employers need to comply with tax, wage, and labor laws that affect nannies, in-home senior caregivers, and other household employees.
-While federal laws cover employers in all states, there are also state- and city-specific regulations that employers must follow.
-Here’s what you need to know about nanny taxes in New Hampshire.
+Household employers must comply with applicable tax, wage, and labor laws for nannies, in-home senior caregivers, and other household employees.
+While federal rules apply to employers nationwide, there are also state- and city-specific regulations employers must follow.

-New Hampshire Minimum Wage
+Minimum Wage

 Household employees must be paid at least the highest of the federal, state, or applicable local minimum wage rates.
-New Hampshire hasn’t adopted a state minimum wage so the federal rate of $7.25/hour applies.
+New Hampshire hasn’t adopted a state minimum wage, so the federal rate of $7.25/hour applies.

-Overtime
+Overtime Pay Rules

-New Hampshire State Unemployment Tax & Rate
+State Unemployment Tax & Rate

 Workers’ Compensation Insurance